XiaoTaoWang/Raichu/README.rst

 enhancer-promoter interaction signals are often greatly diminished after ICE normalization and similar methods, making these regulatory loops harder to detect.
 To address this limitation, we developed Raichu, a novel method for normalizing chromatin contact data.
 Raichu identifies nearly twice as many chromatin loops as ICE, recovering almost all loops detected by ICE and revealing thousands of additional enhancer-promoter loops missed by ICE.
 With its enhanced sensitivity for regulatory loops, Raichu detects more biologically meaningful differential loops between conditions in the same cell type.
-Furthermore, Raichu performs robustly across different sequencing depths and platforms, making it a powerful tool for uncovering new insights into 3D genomic organization and transcriptional regulation.
+Furthermore, Raichu performs consistently across different sequencing depths and platforms, including Hi-C, HiChIP, and single-cell Hi-C, making it a versatile tool for uncovering new insights into three-dimensional (3D) genomic organization and transcriptional regulation.

 Installation
 ============